olegsu/argo-cd/docs/developer-guide/debugging-remote-environment.md

-# Debugging Remote ArgoCD Environment
+# Debugging a Remote ArgoCD Environment

-In this article, we will describe how to debug a remote environment with [Telepresence](https://telepresence.io/).
+In this guide, we will describe how to debug a remote ArgoCD environment with [Telepresence](https://telepresence.io/).

-Telepresence allows to connect & debug a service deployed in a remote environment and to "cherry-pick" one service to run locally, staying connected to the remote cluster.
+Telepresence allows you to connect & debug a service deployed in a remote environment and to "cherry-pick" one service to run locally, staying connected to the remote cluster.
 This will:

 * Reduce resource footprint on the local machine
-* Decrease feedback loop time
+* Decrease the feedback loop time
-* Gain more confidence about the delivered code.
+* Result in more confidence about the delivered code.

-To read more about it, refer to the official documentation on [telepresence.io](https://telepresence.io/) or [Medium](https://medium.com/containers-101/development-environment-using-telepresence-634bd7210c26)
+To read more about it, refer to the official documentation at [telepresence.io](https://telepresence.io/) or [Medium](https://medium.com/containers-101/development-environment-using-telepresence-634bd7210c26).

 ## Install ArgoCD
 First of all, install ArgoCD on your cluster